MintyOrb/angular-hapi-seed/README.md

 angular-hapi-seed
 =================

-A very simple seed add for angular.js with hapi on the node server.
+A very simple seed app for angular.js with hapi on the node.js server.